gecko0307/wgpu-dlang/README.md

 # WebGPU demo in D
 A minimal WebGPU-based render engine that can load and display textured and shaded OBJ files.
-Uses [bindbc-wgpu](https://github.com/gecko0307/bindbc-wgpu) to load WebGPU functions and SDL2 to create a window.
+Uses [bindbc-wgpu](https://github.com/gecko0307/bindbc-wgpu) to link WebGPU functions and SDL2 to create a window.
 Written in [D language](https://dlang.org).

 The demo renders a Cerberus model by Andrew Maximov.